 - "Garbage-to-Gold Spindle--On Sale Now!" - Enchanted Conversation: A Fairy Tale Magazine.
 March 2011.

 - "Apology" - SWINK.
 Nov.
 18, 2010.

 - "Not Yours" (previously titled Color, Pattern, and Fantasy) - The Northville Review, Aug.
 2010.

 - "Fireworks" - North American Review.
 May-Aug.
 2009.

 A Bit About Me

-Eileen Wiedbrauk is a writer, editor, tech geek, designer, coffee addict, cat herder, public library fangirl, founder and former Editor-in-Chief of World Weaver Press, MFA grad, Odyssey Workshop alum, database wrangler, web developer-in-training, kdrama devotee, avid reader, and a somewhat decent cook.
+Eileen Wiedbrauk is a writer, editor, geek, designer, coffee addict, cat herder, public library fangirl, founder and former Editor-in-Chief of World Weaver Press, MFA grad, Odyssey Workshop alum, escaped cubicle minion, kdrama devotee, avid reader, and a pretty good cook.
 She wears many hats, as the saying goes.
 Which is an odd saying in this case, as she rarely looks good in hats.